 The Department of Medical Informatics and Clinical Epidemiology (DMICE) is offering High School and Undergraduate Data Science

-DMICE internships provide both short term experiences and full-length summer internships in data science and biomedical informatics to college undergraduates and high school students to increase their skills with respect to data literacy and stewardship.
+These internships will provide full-time summer internships in data science and biomedical informatics to college undergraduates and high school students to increase their skills with respect to data literacy and stewardship.
 The program’s goals are to provide exposure to data science and informatics with respect to best practices, impact of research on medicine and health, as well as possible career path for interns.
 In addition to the research project, each intern will attend weekly Informatics Research Conferences and will present their work at the end of the internship in a mini-symposium.

 - Contribute to ongoing research project under direct faculty mentorship